DannyPenten/Rust-DriveC2/README.md

 - Command execution on the victim's machine through a TCP connection
 - Works with a Google Service Account for authentication
 # Prerequisites
 - Google Service Account: You need to create a Google Cloud project, enable the Google Drive API, and download the Service Account credentials (JSON).
+(Refer to this "[Hacking Tutorial: Google Sheets Command and Control (C2) Server](https://maxlikessecurity.medium.com/hacking-tutorial-google-sheets-command-and-control-c2-server-999e4dbc89fc)" by Max Likes Security to know how to enable Drive API and extract json service account.)
 - Rust Toolchain: Ensure you have Rust installed.
 If not, install it from Rust's official site.
 ## Dependencies 📦